See what our online EHR system looks like with a quick demo.

 Cloud-based EHRs and server-based EHRs are both electronic health record systems that store and manage patient information, but there are several key differences between the two:

-Accessibility: Cloud-based EHRs allow healthcare providers to access patient information from anywhere with an internet connection, while server-based EHRs require a direct connection to the server where the EHR is stored.
+Accessibility: Whereas cloud based EHRs allow healthcare providers to access patient information from anywhere with an internet connection, server-based EHRs require a direct connection to the server where the EHR is stored.

-Cost: Cloud-based EHRs typically have lower upfront costs and are more cost-effective in the long term, as they don't require investments in hardware, software, and maintenance costs.
-Server-based EHRs, on the other hand, require a significant investment in hardware, software, and support, and ongoing maintenance costs can be high.
+Cost: While cloud based EHRs typically have lower upfront costs and are more cost-effective in the long term, because they don't require investments in hardware, software, and maintenance costs, server based EHRs, require a significant investment in hardware, software, and support, and ongoing maintenance costs can be high.

-Scalability: Cloud-based EHRs can easily scale to meet the changing needs of a healthcare organization, without the need for in-house IT infrastructure.
-Server-based EHRs can be more difficult to scale, as adding new users or services often requires additional hardware and software investments.
+Scalability: Due to inherent design, cloud based EHRs can easily scale to meet the changing needs of a healthcare organization, without the need for in-house IT infrastructure.
+On the other hand, server-based EHRs can be more difficult to scale, as adding new users or services often requires additional hardware and software investments.

-Updates and upgrades: Cloud-based EHRs are automatically updated and upgraded by the vendor, reducing the need for in-house IT resources and minimizing downtime.
+Updates and upgrades: Because of the technology components used for implementation, cloud based EHRs are automatically updated and upgraded by the vendor, reducing the need for in-house IT resources and minimizing downtime.
 Server-based EHRs require manual updates and upgrades, which can be time-consuming and disrupt workflows.

 Security: Both cloud-based EHRs and server-based EHRs can be secure, but cloud-based systems are designed to meet the highest security standards, with multiple layers of protection in place to protect patient data.
 Server-based EHRs are subject to security threats such as hacking and data breaches, and the responsibility for security lies with the healthcare organization.